kparginos/faxnologs_update/README.md

 <details><summary>Enhancements</summary>
 <p>

+* ### Web app version 1.2.3:

+>1.
+Two(2) filters added at the Counters History admin option to allow user to view entries by Company ID and LogYear.
+>2.
+When the application restarts(from Docker) all logged in users will be logged out automatically.

-* For web app version 1.2.2 there are the following enhancements:
+* ### Web app version 1.2.2:

-1. New option for the admins console to preview all counters history.
+>1.
+New option for the admins console to preview all counters history.

 </p>
 </details>